i05nagai/memorandum/language/english_speaking.md

 * timer
     * timer goes off
 * go
+    * go by
+        * to move past, in space or time
+    * go by sth
+        * to follow something or be shown the way by something
+            * I'm sorry, madam, but we have to go by the rules.
+        * base
     * go south
         * if a situation, organization, or set of standards goes south, it becomes very bad altough it was once very good
         * it seems like all our moral standards have just gone south